ViggleH/Solid-Tank-Simulation/README.md

 ### **Function Details**
 ``matlab
-Function: [score1, score2, score3] = STD_obj(x)
+-Function: [score1, score2, score3] = STD_obj(x)
-Inputs:
+-Inputs:
-  x - Design parameters to be optimized for the refractive index bath container
+-- x - Design parameters to be optimized for the refractive index bath container
-      x(1): L - Total length of acrylic block x(2): h - Height of the bore center x(3): dlaser - Distance from the laser source to the acrylic block x(4): bEll - Semi-major axis length of the front ellipse x(5): ecc - Eccentricity of the front ellipse x(6): bEll2 - Semi-major axis length of the rear wall ellipse x(7): ecc2 - Eccentricity of the rear wall ellipse x(8): d3 - Distance from the back ellipse to the detectors
-Outputs:
+--- x(1): L - Total length of acrylic block
+--- x(2): h - Height of the bore center
+--- x(3): dlaser - Distance from the laser source to the acrylic block
+--- x(4): bEll - Semi-major axis length of the front ellipse
+--- x(5): ecc - Eccentricity of the front ellipse
+--- x(6): bEll2 - Semi-major axis length of the rear wall ellipse
+--- x(7): ecc2 - Eccentricity of the rear wall ellipse
+--- x(8): d3 - Distance from the back ellipse to the detectors
+-Outputs:
-  score1 - Beam uniformity score
+-- score1 - Beam uniformity score
-  score2 - Magnification score
+-- score2 - Magnification score
-  score3 - Effective radius score
+-- score3 - Effective radius score

 ---